Free Practice Questions for Google Professional Machine Learning Engineer Certification

 Considerations include:

-Subdomain 1.2: Building AI solutions by using ML APIs or foundation models
+Subdomain 1.2: Building AI solutions using Google Cloud AI APIs or foundational models.

 Considerations include: